Personal Management Licence (PML) guide

 You must be 18 or over to apply for a personal licence.

 To renew or manage a personal licence you already have, use the Manage and maintain your personal licence service.
 If you need to change the type of personal licence you have, read our guidance on making changes to your personal licence.

 Apply for a Personal Management Licence or update your applicationStart now

 An appointed nominated officer for Anti-Money Laundering is not required to hold a PML, but we consider it good practice.

 When to apply

-You should apply for personal management licences (PMLs) for people in relevant management positions within your business at the same time as applying for your operating licence.
+You should apply for PMLs for people in qualifying management positions within your business at the same time as applying for your operating licence.

 Until we issue your PML, you should not carry out the responsibilities that the PML allows you to do, for example, making strategic and operational decisions.